 This particular website combines simplicity and subtle scrolling animation to make the trek down the page continually engaging.
 That’s not only a great design feature – it’s also a great way to keep a potential recruiter’s attention.

-Everything is laid out clearly and by the end of it, you really do feel like you’ve come to know something about the individual – that sort of thing is what will get you hired!
+Everything is laid out clearly and by the end, you really do feel like you’ve come to know something about the individual – that sort of thing is what will get you hired!

 2. Kaloian Toshev